Gana Misra

 • Brand Positioning: Signal alignment with Texas's pro-business ethos without abandoning established relationships

 The dual listing strategy works particularly well for companies with significant Texas operations, energy sector players, or firms seeking to appeal to the growing Texas investor community without disrupting existing institutional relationships.
+Research from the CFA Institute indicates that dual-listed companies historically experience modestly improved liquidity due to broader investor access, though results vary by market conditions (CFA Institute Research Foundation, 2023).

 2. Full Migration: The Bold Bet on Texas